abdulmuzzammilbasha/Project1-Bank-Application/README.md

 # Project1-Bank-Application
 Bank application to deposit, withdraw, check last transaction and to check balance using java code.

+Help me to minimize and make this code even better, effective and effecient;

 import java.util.Scanner;
 import java.lang.Math;